 - Have not registered for only one academic year and they want to continue on the doctoral programme during the academic year immediately after.

-- Have applied for temporary leave for personal reasons before the beginning of the registration period and the temporary leave lasts for one year.
+- Have applied for temporary leave for personal reasons before the end of the registration period and the temporary leave lasts for one year.
 In this case, doctoral students do not need to complete the registration process for the academic year in which they voluntarily leave the programme.
 Once the period of temporary leave has finished, they may apply to resume their studies and register for the same doctoral programme during the academic year immediately after.

 - Have completed a one-year period of temporary leave for personal reasons and have applied for a one-year extension to the period of leave.
 During the following academic year, they may apply to resume their studies and register for the same doctoral programme.